 Most major banks and high street lenders are unwilling to finance the purchase of uninhabitable properties, which is unfortunate given how investors and other home buyers often set their sights on “fixer-uppers.”

-Properties in a poor state of repair often sell for less than their true potential market values so what types of finance options are available for purchasing uninhabitable properties?
+Properties in a poor state of repair often sell for less than their true potential market values, so what types of financing options are available for purchasing uninhabitable properties?

-- are secure and in a structurally sound condition
+- Are secure and in structurally sound condition.